 I currently accept self-pay (out of pocket) patients as well as Blue Cross Blue Shield PPO.
 Contact me for information about my private pay fees.

-For psychological assessment, I regret that I do not bill insurance companies directly.
-This is because I believe your treatment should not be dictated by insurance clerks who have never met you and may not have professional training.
+Regarding insurance, I believe your treatment should not be dictated by insurance clerks who have never met you and may have no professional training.
 I prefer to spend my time treating clients rather than chasing up insurance companies and trying to resolve claims disputes.
-(All too often, insurance companies approve coverage for psychological treatment or assessment in advance, only to change their minds later and require you, the client, to repay them.
+(All too often, insurance companies approve coverage for therapy in advance, only to change their minds later and require you, the client, to repay them.
 I strongly object to this practice, but it is legal).

 Before you make any decisions, consider the following regarding insurance:

 1. Insurance companies require you to have a mental illness (i.e. a mental health diagnosis) in order to reimburse your treatment.
 Insurance companies do not consider everyday problems such as stress or relationship difficulties sufficient.
 For insurers, psychological treatment must be considered medically necessary, which means you must be given a medical diagnosis such as Major Depressive Disorder, Anxiety, OCD, etc. That diagnosis becomes a permanent part of your health record and may affect you in the future, such as your ability to obtain life or medical insurance.
 Also, when such a mental health diagnosis is filed on your record, it is considered a pre-existing condition.
 In the future, this could potentially increase the costs of your insurance or prevent you from getting coverage altogether.